(Almost) Efficient Mechanisms for Bilateral Trading: Model

+In this paper we restrict our attention to ex-post budget balanced mechanisms in which for all $\vals,\valb$ we have that $p_{\vals}=p_{\valb}$.\footnote{ This requirement is sometimes known as \emph{strong} budget balance.
+Weak budget balance allows the mechanism to accumulate profit.
+We are able to prove our positive results even with the strong budget balance property. } We can therefore denote the trade price by $p$.
+We also consider only ex-post individually rational mechanisms, in which $p=0$ if there is no trade and $\vals\leq p\leq \valb$ otherwise.

+The private information of the buyer is $\valb$ and the private information of the seller is $\vals$.
 When trade occurs at price $p$, the seller's utility is $p$ and the buyer's utility is $\valb-p$.
 With no trade, the seller's utility is $\vals$ and the buyer's utility is $0$.

-Both agents are risk neutral.
+Our mechanisms are dominant strategy incentive compatible (DSIC).
+In particular, we consider posted price mechanisms, in which the center posts a trade price $p$ that is independent on the realizations of the valuations and trade occurs only if both players agree to that price.
+Posted price mechanisms are clearly DSIC, budget balanced and individually rational.
+In fact, since\footnote{One can also relax our requirements and consider mechanisms with $X(\vals,\valb)\in [0,1]$ with all definitions extended accordingly.
+However, Hagerty and Rogerson \cite{HR87} essentially show that every optimal mechanism is a posted price mechanism.
+Other papers (e.g., \cite{SZ16,DK15}) show the optimality of posted price mechanisms in related settings.} $X(\vals,\valb)\in \{0,1\}$ it is not hard to see that every DSIC, budget balanced and individually rational mechanism is a posted price mechanism, simply because $p$ cannot depend on $\valb$ nor on $\vals$.

-Ideally, a fully efficient mechanism will initiate a trade whenever $\vals>\valb$.
-Therefore, we define the optimal efficiency as
+A fully efficient mechanism will initiate a trade whenever $\vals>\valb$.
+Define the optimal efficiency as

-We will measure the performance of our mechanisms by the fraction of the optimal efficiency that they obtain.
-For every realization of $\vals$ and $\valb$, an allocation $X$ of a (deterministic) mechanism determines the allocation of the good, where $X_{\vals}(\vals,\valb)=1$ in the case of no trade and otherwise $X_{\vals}(\vals,\valb)=0$ (and the opposite for $X_{\valb}$).
-Therefore, we denote the expected efficiency achieved by a mechanism an allocation function $X$ as
+We measure the performance of our mechanisms by the fraction of the optimal efficiency that they obtain.
+Specifically, we denote the expected efficiency achieved by a mechanism with an allocation function $X$ as